How to part exchange your house

-Whether you’re able to part exchange your house will depend on several factors.
+Whether you’re able to part exchange your home will depend on several factors.
 This will include whether the specific property you’re interested in buying is offered under a part exchange scheme and whether the property you’re buying is considered enough of a step up from your current property.

 What are the alternatives to part exchanging your house?

 There may be many reasons why part exchanging your house is not an option for you.
 Perhaps the development you’re interested in doesn’t offer a property part exchange scheme, or the specific plot you want to buy is not eligible?
 Perhaps the house you’re buying is not enough of a financial step up, or you feel that buying a ‘nearly new’/older property would offer you better value for money?
 If you’re in that situation, it may still be possible for you to access the benefits that come with buying a part exchange house through a direct sale to a house buying company.

 Home buying companies effectively offer a private part exchange service alternative to a developer-run scheme.
 The process is very similar to a developer-run part exchange service and will include two independent estate agent valuations.

 It’s important to remember that property developers companies offer a part-exchange service because it is in their financial interest to do so.
 As a result, there are several factors to consider.
 When you buy a new build property, the developer will make you an offer based on ‘realistic selling price’, which means it’s likely to be on the lower edge of the price you might achieve on the open market.